awslabs/sagemaker-debugger/docs/rules/README.md

 In such a case, all tensor names in the trial which match that regex pattern are treated as required for the invocation of the rule at the given step.

+***Fetching required tensors***

+If required tensors were added inside `set_required_tensors`, during rule invocation it is automatically used to fetch all tensors at once by calling `req_tensors.fetch()`.
+It can raise the exceptions `TensorUnavailable` and `TensorUnavailableForStep` if the trial does not have that tensor, or if the tensor value is not available for the requested step.

+If required tensors were added elsewhere, or later, you can call the `req_tensors.fetch()` method yourself to fetch all tensors at once.

 ***Querying required tensors***

+You can then query the required tensors
 *Get names of required tensors*

 This method returns the names of the required tensors for a given trial.